GharialSoftware/project-homepage/src/content/blog/2025-04-16/index.md

 But... that’s not why we’re here, right?
 We’re here to share, to chat, to discover, to debate, to have fun, not to compete in a big numbers contest.
 How those metrics can be relevant in our space?

-On the proprietary platforms, this functionality makes a lot of sense: you need engagement to sell [available human brain time]( https://en.wikipedia.org/wiki/Criticism_of_advertising#cite_ref-43:~:text=For%20an%20advertising%20message%20to%20be%20perceived%20the%20brain%20of%20the%20viewer%20must%20be%20at%20our%20disposal.%20The%20job%20of%20our%20programmes%20is%20to%20make%20it%20available%2C%20that%20is%20to%20say%2C%20to%20distract%20it%2C%20to%20relax%20it%20and%20get%20it%20ready%20between%20two%20messages.%20It%20is%20disposable%20human%20brain%20time%20that%20we%20sell%20to%20Coca%20Cola) to advertisers, and this kind of grind game incentivise your users to stay and even work for your service.
+On proprietary platforms, this functionality makes a lot of sense: you need engagement to sell [available human brain time]( https://en.wikipedia.org/wiki/Criticism_of_advertising#cite_ref-43:~:text=For%20an%20advertising%20message%20to%20be%20perceived%20the%20brain%20of%20the%20viewer%20must%20be%20at%20our%20disposal.%20The%20job%20of%20our%20programmes%20is%20to%20make%20it%20available%2C%20that%20is%20to%20say%2C%20to%20distract%20it%2C%20to%20relax%20it%20and%20get%20it%20ready%20between%20two%20messages.%20It%20is%20disposable%20human%20brain%20time%20that%20we%20sell%20to%20Coca%20Cola) to advertisers, and this kind of grind game incentivise your users to stay and even work for your service.
 People will try to engage on trending topics even if it doesn’t interest them for the sole reason of increasing their social metrics, will participate on viral conversations even if they despise the subject, and so on.

-But on the open social web, where the focus of our work is the users themselves, is bringing those metrics in really a good idea?
+But on the open social web, where the focus of our work is toward the users themselves, is bringing those metrics in really a good idea?

 I’m convinced that we brought this functionality in because it was part of the original offering, and to create a "same thing but FLOSS" software, it just felt natural to keep it.
 Not because we strongly believe it was a good idea after a throughout and detached analysis.